btzy/lieuzhenghong.com/explorations/pair_work/pair_work.md

 it removes blockers effectively, and shares information amongst all collaborators "for free".
-It's very effective despite the apparent loss of parallel productivity because the bottlenecks in knowledge-based side projects is not raw productivity, but rather motivation, faulty assumptions, and incomplete information.
+It's very effective despite the apparent loss of parallel productivity because the bottleneck in knowledge-based side projects is not raw productivity, but rather motivation, faulty assumptions, and incomplete information.

 ## Pair work acts as a commitment device